icl-utk-edu/heffte/python/README.md

     fft = heffte.fft3d(backend_tag, inbox, outbox, comm)
     fft = heffte.fft3d_r2c(backend_tag, inbox, oubox, r2c_direction, comm)
 ```
-While the methods have signature similar to Python constructors, the `fft3d` and `fft3d_r2c` are factory methods that create objects of type `heffte_fft_plan` which in turn wrapps around a heFFTe plan from the C interface.
+While the methods have signature similar to Python constructors, the `fft3d` and `fft3d_r2c` are factory methods that create objects of type `heffte_fft_plan` which in turn wraps around a heFFTe plan from the C interface.

 The `backend_tag` is a runtime variable and takes one of the values:
 ```